-In order to effect, in part, this pledge, each District agrees under its Resolution to the establishment and maintenance of a Payment Account related to its Note and, if applicable, a separate Payment Account related to each Series of Additional Notes, by the Trustee under the Indenture, as the responsible agent to maintain such fund until the payment of the principal of and interest on such District's Note, and, if applicable, its Additional Notes.
-Each District agrees under its Resolution to cause to be deposited directly in each Payment Account (and shall request specific amounts from such District's funds on deposit with such District's county treasurer for such purpose) the first Unrestricted Revenues received in each Repayment Period as described under the caption "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Note Repayment Period" herein with respect to each such District's Note and any Unrestricted Revenues received thereafter until the amount on deposit in the Payment Account related to its Note, taking into consideration anticipated investment earnings thereon to be received by the maturity of such Note, is equal in the respective Repayment Periods applicable to such District to the percentage of the principal and interest due on such Note at maturity applicable to such District as described under the caption "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Note Repayment Period."
+In order to effect, in part, this pledge, each District agrees under its Resolution to the establishment and maintenance of a Payment Account related to its Note and, if applicable, a separate Payment Account related to each Series of Additional Notes, by the Trustee under the Indenture and, if applicable, a supplemental indenture, as the responsible agent to maintain such fund until the payment of the principal of and interest on such District's Note, and, if applicable, its Additional Notes.
+Each District agrees under its Resolution to cause to be deposited directly in each Payment Account (and shall request specific amounts from such District's funds on deposit with such District's county treasurer for such purpose) the first Unrestricted Revenues received in each Repayment Period as described under the caption "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Note Repayment Period" herein with respect to each such District's Note and any Unrestricted Revenues received thereafter until the amount on deposit in the Payment Account related to its Note, taking into consideration anticipated investment earnings thereon to be received by the maturity of such Note, is equal in the respective Repayment Period applicable to such District to the percentage of the principal and interest due on such Note at maturity applicable to such District as described under the caption "SECURITY AND SOURCE OF PAYMENT FOR THE BONDS-Note Repayment Period."

-If a District issues one or more series of Additional Notes, such District also agrees under its Resolution to cause to be deposited directly in each Payment Account a pro rata share (as described below)
+If a District issues one or more series of Additional Notes, such District also agrees under its Resolution to cause to be deposited directly in each Payment Account a pro rata share (as described below) of the first Unrestricted Revenues received in the Repayment Period applicable thereto and any Unrestricted Revenues received thereafter until the amount on deposit in each Payment Account, taking into consideration anticipated investment earnings thereon to be received by the maturity date applicable to the

-of the first Unrestricted Revenues received in the Repayment Period applicable thereto and any Unrestricted Revenues received thereafter until the amount on deposit in each Payment Account, taking into consideration anticipated investment earnings thereon to be received by the maturity date applicable to the Note and respective series of Additional Notes, is equal in the respective Repayment Period applicable to the Note and such series of Additional Notes to the percentages of the principal of and interest due with respect to such Note and series of Additional Notes; provided that such deposits shall be made in the following order of priority: first, pro rata to the Payment Account or Accounts attributable to any series of applicable Subordinate Notes (except for any series of Subordinate Notes described in the next clause); and thereafter, to the Payment Account or Accounts attributable to any series of Subordinate Notes that have been further subordinated to previously issued series of Subordinate Notes, in such order of priority.
+Note and respective series of Additional Notes, is equal in the respective Repayment Period applicable to the Note and such series of Additional Notes to the percentages of the principal of and interest due with respect to such Note and series of Additional Notes; provided that such deposits shall be made in the following order of priority: first, pro rata to the Payment Account or Accounts attributable to any series of applicable Senior Notes; second, pro rata to the Payment Account or Accounts attributable to any series of applicable Subordinate Notes (except for any series of Subordinate Notes described in the next clause); and thereafter, to the Payment Account or Accounts attributable to any other applicable series of Subordinate Notes that have been further subordinated to previously issued series of Subordinate Notes, in such order of priority.